 Georgia's premises liability laws require store owners and operators to take reasonable precautions to maintain the safety of their property.
 These include implementing security measures to deter the commission of third-party criminal activities onsite, such as robberies, assaults, rapes, murders, and other violent crimes.

 Property owners who fail to uphold their duties to provide adequate security may be held responsible if shoppers are injured as a result of this negligence.

 While property owners aren't legally liable for any harm resulting from a third-party crime that occurs on the premises, victims may be entitled to compensation if they can prove that sufficient security practices would have prevented the criminal activity and ensuing injuries.

 Examples of negligent security at stores include:

 - Failure to keep doors, windows, fences, gates—and their locks—in good working order

 - Failure to hire or adequately train security guards and other crime-deterrent personnel

 In some cases, Georgia courts have determined that criminal activities were foreseeable due to a property's location in a high-crime neighborhood, a history of similar crimes on-site or in the area, or a volatile situation that escalated because of a lack of appropriate security protocols.

 If you were the victim of a third-party violent crime at a Georgia convenience store, grocery store, or shopping center and sustained physical injuries and other losses as a result, an experienced premises liability attorney can help you determine if you have grounds to pursue a personal injury claim.

 Don't wait!
-Georgia's statutes of limitation laws restrict how long you have to file a claim.
+Georgia's statute of limitation laws restrict how long you have to file a claim.